- This event has passed.

 - Indigenous Foodscapes

 Focus: This trip will highlight approaches to Indigenous food sovereignty and ecosystem restoration by exploring connections to the land and language.
-It will highlight Indigenous youth engagement in reclaiming spaces – growing the next generation of leaders.
+It will highlight Indigenous youth engagement in reclaiming spaces and growing the next generation of leaders.
+We are excited to be invited for a tour of PEPÁḴEṈ HÁUTW̱ to start the day.

 - Urban Food Systems Walking Tour – Victoria